EthanThatOneKid/worlds-design/README.md

 ## Future Work

-### Asynchronous Metering

-To eliminate the write-lock penalty on read operations, we plan to move the `kb_usage` metering to a high-throughput key-value store (e.g., Redis or Deno KV).
-Usage stats will be buffered in memory and flushed to the SQLite `kb_usage` table asynchronously in batches, decoupling strict persistence from request latency.

 ### Separated Vector Store

 As the Knowledge Graph grows, the presence of 512-dimension float vectors in the